 I use a mid-fire red clay body and buff stoneware, both by Plainsman Clay, harvested in Southern Alberta.
 Pieces are finished with underglaze, and, where appropriate, food safe clear glaze.
 I fire my work to cone 6 in an electric kiln, or in a wood-fired raku kiln.
 In my studio practice, I am conscious of sustainability, and make every effort to use and waste as little as possible.
 When the seasons allow, I use collected rain water in the studio.
 Any wood used in my work is respectfully scavenged from naturally fallen trees, the local brush dump, and the scrap bin at a local truss manufacturer.

-I am a settler living on Treat 6 Land, Traditional Territory of the Cree, Assiniboine and Métis Peoples.
+I live and work on Treat 6 Land, Traditional Territory of the Cree, Assiniboine and Métis Peoples.

 (photo: T. Herrick)